 Schooling in Austria is compulsory between the ages of six and 15 (Grades 1 through 9).
 Compulsory schooling begins with primary school (Volksschule or Grundschule) and ends with the completion of junior secondary school (Hauptschule), co-operative intermediary school (Kooperative Mittelschule) or grammar school (Gymnasium).
 Following this, students wanting to continue on an academic track undertake higher secondary education, while those in search of professional training can undertake a vocational track at a commercial school (Handelschule).

 Bilingual public schools are an attractive option for expats who are eager to have their children interact with local students and learn the local language.
 As part of the public system, these schools are free and follow the Austrian national curriculum.

 Instruction in bilingual schools is given in both English and German, and young expat children tend to achieve fluency in both languages quickly and efficiently.
 Older children may initially struggle, as the curriculum is tailored to those who have knowledge in both languages, but still, with a little determination they can also do well.

 Space can be limited, especially for the popular schools with high demand.
 Students may need to attend an alternative school while waiting for admission.

 International schools in Austria

-Such comforts are naturally accompanied by high costs; tuition at these institutions can be as much as EUR 20,000 per year, depending on the school and the age of the child.
+Such comforts are naturally accompanied by high costs, with tuition varying depending on the child's age and school.
 Furthermore, the more popular schools have limited space, and children still stand the chance of being denied entrance even after paying a hefty application fee.